jatupan1989/boomjum1989/FAQ.md

     * [nbcpolitics.nbcnews.com](http://www.diffchecker.com/wep03p6r).

 Using out of the box settings for *AdBlock* and *HTTP Switchboard*.
 Using settings suggested by EFF for *AdBlock Plus*.
-Note that with *HTTP Switchboard8, the user does not need to explicitly change the cookie settings in chromium/chrome (as required with AdBlock Plus), if cookies are blacklisted for a domain, any outbound cookie will be removed, regardless of chromium/chrome owns settings.
+Note that with *HTTP Switchboard*, the user does not need to explicitly change the cookie settings in chromium/chrome (as required with AdBlock Plus), if cookies are blacklisted for a domain, any outbound cookie will be removed, regardless of chromium/chrome owns settings.

 #### In the top left of the matrix, what is "other"?
 So far, here is what I found: